 Stem cells and blood vessel diseases

-heart disease and atherosclerosis.
+Recent evidence indicates that stem cells (cells that can transform into many different types of specialised cells) play a crucial role in the development of heart disease and atherosclerosis.
 Professor Xu is looking at the potential use of these cells in developing treatments.
 The team have found that artery walls contain abundant stem cells which we could perhaps harness for disease prevention or therapy.

 Professor Xu's work with stem cells is a vital part of our Mending Broken Hearts campaign.
 We're looking to spend £50 million to help people with heart failure following a heart attack, people like Bronnach who is living with severe heart failure after a massive heart attack after the birth of her third child.